 Yes Yes, in part No

 D. Criminalization of corruption (article 8)

 The review of Article 8 and 9 of the Convention is only for those States parties to the Organized Crime Convention that are not party to the United Nations Convention against Corruption.
+[States parties that are parties to UNCAC may wish to update the information provided during the UNCAC review (United States)]

 Is active bribery of a public official criminalized under your domestic legislation (art.
 8, para.
 1 (a))?

 Yes Yes, in part No